 - Increase spending by encouraging add-ons.

-- At times, even increase the spends above a minimum total.
+- At times, even increase the spending above a minimum total.

 Further promoting these discounts with SMS or email campaigns leads up to higher adoption i.e more sales.